metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 ## Use your own dogfood

 With metal-stack.io we already have the possibility to create an manage kubernetes cluster with the help of gardener.cloud.
-Use this stack to create a the control plane clusters only.
+Use this stack to create the control plane clusters only.
 Do not try to create more clusters for other purposes than metal-stack control planes.
 If this restriction applies, the requirement for a control plane for this metal-stack setup can be minimal.

 This metal-stack setup also requires a control plane to host metal-api and gardener, but this control plane does not have huge resource requirements in terms of cpu, memore and storage.